duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/999_AMOD18_ProjectHero.md

-# Regression testing in the context of the Duckietown project.
+# Regression testing in the context of the Duckietown project. {#regression-tests status=beta}

 To facilitate uniformity across the project as much as possible of the automated regression testing should follow this template.

+## Background and information

 The regression testing in the Duckietown project is handled through the same engine as the AI driving olympics challenges.
 For those we are familiar with making a submission one half of this procedure will be self evident.